vtopc/intro-to-go/concurrency/examples/errgroup/README.md

 # errgroup

-This is an example of errgroup and done channel.
+This is an example of errgroup.

 ## Benchmarks